JessAtBlocBoxCo/blocbox/readme.txt

 		-Host availability
 		-Host other offers

-3B. blocbox.co/profile - template is core/templates/blocbox/profile.html
+3B. blocbox.co/profile - template is core/templates/blocbox/profile.html, view is core/views/profile
 		- would like to have this apply to all users regardless of whether hosts or not

 3C. blcobox.co/dashboard (template: core/templates/dashboard.html)